mstksg/inCode/copy/entries/machines-3.md

 What if we wanted the best of both worlds?
 What would that look like?

-In Haskell, one common technique we like to use, eloquently stated by Gabriel Gonzalez in his post [the Functor design pattern][tekmo], is to pick a "common denominator" type, and push all of our other types into it.
+In Haskell, one common technique we like to use, eloquently stated by Gabriella Gonzalez in her post [the Functor design pattern][tekmo], is to pick a "common denominator" type, and push all of our other types into it.

 [tekmo]: http://www.haskellforall.com/2012/09/the-functor-design-pattern.html